FrediBach/Blowson/README.md

 - Date
 - Datetime
 - Time
+- Array of numbers (for multiple relationship fields)

 Sentence, paragraph and article will be generated in English and the script will try to guess a correct range of amounts.
 So for example if your sample looks like this: